jamie2210/CI_MS3_RR/README.md

 As an administrator for the site I want to be able to:

-10. Add, edit or remove organisations.
+10. Add, edit or delete organisations.
 11. Remove any content that could be offensive.
 12. Ensure defensive programming to avoid deletions by mistake
 13. Ensure defensive programming so a logged out user can't access areas of the website only accessible via log in.